eventuallyc0nsistent/arachne/README.rst

 .. image:: https://coveralls.io/repos/kirankoduru/arachne/badge.svg?branch=master&service=github
     :target: https://coveralls.io/github/kirankoduru/arachne?branch=master

 Arachne provides a wrapper around your scrapy ``Spider`` object to run them through a flask app.
-All you have to do is setup your ``SPIDER_SETTINGS`` in the settings file.
+All you have to do is customize ``SPIDER_SETTINGS`` in the settings file.

 Installation